Check out more Faculty News on Eagle Eye News!

 Professor Gupta receives Top Honors at Commencement

 Surupa Gupta, associate professor of political science and international affairs, received the Mary W. Pinschmidt Award.
 The winner is selected by the graduating class as the faculty member “they will most likely remember as the one who had the greatest impact on their lives.”
-Click here to read more.
+Check out UMW’s article on 2017 Commencement to learn more.

 Professor Rosalyn Cooperman receives the first John M. Kramer Faculty Award

 At the 2017 annual Spring Awards ceremony, Professor Rosalyn Cooperman received the first John M. Kramer Faculty Award.
 This award is an acknowledgement of Professor Cooperman’s dedication to students, service to the University, and contributions to academia.
-Click here to read more.
+Check out a page on Professor Cooperman receiving the first Kramer award to learn more.

 Dr. Farnsworth Receives Outstanding Faculty Award!